turbio/bracey.vim/README.md

    plugin manager but should be something like
    * `cd ~/.vim/bundle/bracey.vim` for pathogen/neoBundle/vundle
    * `cd ~/.vim/plugged/bracey.vim` for plug
-2. run `npm install --prefix bracey`
+2. run `npm install --prefix server`

 in order to automatically open your default browser when bracey starts, the `xdg-open` command must be available.